zumasys/docs/site/jbase/jbc/delete/README.md

 Where:

 - If specified, **variable** should have been the subject of a previous [OPEN](./../open) statement.
 If variable is omitted then it assumes the default file variable.
-- The **expression** should evaluate to the name of a record stored in the open file.
+- **expression** should evaluate to the name of a record stored in the open file.
 - If the **SETTING** clause is specified and the delete fails, it sets **setvar** to one of [these file error values](./../incremental-file-errors).

 ## Note